Areadrill/lbaw/README.md

 - [ ] US05         As an Authenticated User, I want to upload a picture, so that I'm easier to recognize.
 - [x] US06         As an Authenticated User, I want to see the projects I'm associated with, so that I can keep track of all my work.
 - [x] US07         As an Authenticated User, I want to log out of the system, so that I can leave my computer without exposing my account.
-- [ ] US08         As an Authenticated User, I want to change my password, so that I can be more secure and remember it better.
+- [ ] US08         As an Authenticated User, I want to change my password, so that I can be more secure and remember it better.  **JRFCABRAL**
-- [ ] US09         As an Authenticated User, I want to receive a form to reset my password via e-mail, so that I can regain access to the system when I lose my password.
+- [ ] US09         As an Authenticated User, I want to receive a form to reset my password via e-mail, so that I can regain access to the system when I lose my password.  **JRFCABRAL**
 - [ ] US10	       As an Authenticated User, I want to be able to search for specific projets, so that I can more easily reach the project I need to view at the moment. *DIGAS*
 - [ ] US11         As a Team Member, I want to see a list of tasks associated with a project, so that I can analyze what needs to be done.
 - [ ] US12         As a Team Member, I want to create a thread in the project's forum, so that Team Members can discuss the topics.